CAT5NEKO/misskey-Delete-All-Note/README.md

 ## Misskey Note Delete Tool
 A tool to erase posts you posted on Misskey.
-Works with Golang😊
+The main branch is for local PCs where you can directly enter the API and URL, and the env branch is able to on the server and can be used for cron execution.🚀

 ## Usage

+create`.env` file and write the following `env.example`.

-`go build main.go`
+`go build `

-`./main`
+`./misskeyNotedel`

 ☑️Please refer to .env.example to create an .env file that includes the token and host name, then run it.
 ## For developers